Steven-Grevera/ENC4265/Quick_Start_Guide.md

 ![#1](https://github.com/user-attachments/assets/574da4a2-834f-4bf9-aef7-efc300022a8f)

 *Figure 6.
-Image of the task bar and arrows depicting where to find the windows button and search bar.
-Image by Steven Grevera.*
+Image of the search bar in windows 10 and also the windows button itself circled in red.
+Image by Steven Grevera.* *

 2: Type “Settings”.